Ziusz/rickandmorty-api/README.md

 ## Usage

-Open the browser and go to `http://localhost:8000` to see the application frontend.
+Open the browser and go to `http://localhost:8000` to see the application frontend.<br>
 In terminal you can use `php artisan characters:load {$page}` to load characters from the API.

 ## License